MuTecEn/hierarchical-rag-multimodal-music-qa/README.md

 ```
 ### 4. Select a Model in Jan

-Open the Jan interface in your browser.
+1. Open the Jan interface.
-Choose a model to interact with (e.g., Jan-v3-4b-base-instruct-Q4_K_XL).
+2. Go to Settings, Model Providers, and choose a model to interact with (e.g., Jan-v3-4b-base-instruct-Q4_K_XL).
-Make sure the model is running successfully.
+3. Make sure the model is running successfully.
+(You can start a chat sayin "hello" to make sure)

 ### 5. Sanity Check
-Run a quick test to ensure the Jan API connection works:
+In your project terminal, run a quick test to ensure the Jan API connection works:
 ```bash
 python testjan.py
 ```